-The AMD-K6-2 processor conditionally performs instruction cache prefetching for sector replacements only-as opposed to cache-line replacements.
-The cache prefetching results in the filling of the required cache line first, and a prefetch of the second cache line making up the other half of the sector.
+The AMD-K6-2E+ processor conditionally performs cache prefetching, which results in the filling of the required cache line first, and a prefetch of the second cache line making up the other half of the sector.
 From the perspective of the external bus, the two cache-line fills typically appear as two 32-byte burst read cycles occurring back-to-back or, if allowed, as pipelined cycles.
 The burst read cycles do not occur back-to-back (wait states occur) if the processor is not ready to start a new cycle, if higher priority data read or write requests exist, or if NA# (next address) was sampled negated.
 Wait states can also exist between burst cycles if the processor samples AHOLD or BOFF# asserted.